norvig/paip-lisp/docs/chapter19.md

         (PP (P ON) (NP (D THE) (N WABE)))))
 ```

-If the program knew morphology-that a *y* at the end of a word often signais an adjective, an *s* a plural noun, and an *ed* a past-tense verb-then it could do much better.
+If the program knew morphology-that a *y* at the end of a word often signals an adjective, an *s* a plural noun, and an *ed* a past-tense verb-then it could do much better.

 ## 19.5 Parsing into a Semantic Representation